 More controls since the scandal of 2008

-Before the age of 6 months, the breastfeeding rate is about 28%, slightly less than in the city, most in rural areas.
+Before the age of 6 months, the breastfeeding rate is about 28%, slightly less than in the city, and most in rural areas.
 Chinese law is respectful of maternity leave: four months off work are awarded to the young mother.
-It may take an hour a day on their working time for 6 months for breastfeeding upon return to the office, the girl often stops after 3 months.
+It may take an hour a day during their working time for 6 months to breastfeed upon return to the office, the girl often stops after 3 months.
 That explains the high demand for breast milk and this is why China is the world market of manufactured milk.
 Since the scandal of 2008, China has strengthened its health checks on dairy products.
-Indeed, obtain authorization to produce and market milk became highly controlled: a government agency audits today all manufacturers in China and abroad.
-No less than thirty seven points are checked throughout the process, the majority to verify the quality standards and according to precise formulas and validated by the Ministry of Health, almost more drastic that current European standard.
+Indeed, obtaining authorization to produce and market milk became highly controlled: a government agency audits today all manufacturers in China and abroad.
+No less than thirty-seven points are checked throughout the process, the majority to verify the quality standards and according to precise formulas and validated by the Ministry of Health, almost more drastic that the current European standard.
 In Shanghai, we can find some European brands like Danone.

-In order to answer at this problem, the Chinese authorities have now taken into account the prohibition of advertisements for breast milk.
-The proposed measure provides for the prohibition of advertising in the mass media or in public places for dairy products, drinks or other food products that “claim to partly or fully as a substitute for breast milk.”
+In order to answer this problem, the Chinese authorities have now taken into account the prohibition of advertisements for breast milk.
+The proposed measure provides for the prohibition of advertising in the mass media or in public places for dairy products, drinks, or other food products that “claim to partly or fully as a substitute for breast milk.”
 Behind China’s growing appetite for the formula are some disturbing truths.
-Experts say that sales of the preparation of powdered milk are explained by a lack of access to maternity leave and because some people claim that the marketing of breast milk for preparation child is “unethical “through the maternal care system.
+Experts say that sales of the preparation of powdered milk are explained by a lack of access to maternity leave and because some people claim that the marketing of breast milk for prepared children is “unethical “through the maternal care system.

-The Chinese government is now committed to increase exclusive breast milk rate to 50% in 2020.
-Nevertheless, experts say that even a tiny piece of powdered milk in the Chinese market will be enough to justify the measure proposed by the Ireland.
+The Chinese government is now committed to increasing the exclusive breast milk rate to 50% in 2020.
+Nevertheless, experts say that even a tiny piece of powdered milk in the Chinese market will be enough to justify the measure proposed by Ireland.

-More space for the mass media, the digital master will rule the breast milk market in China.
-If Chinese simply cannot be reached by a traditional media campaign, the pre-existing phenomenon of hyper digitalisation of Chinese consumers here will strengthen.
-Indeed, the digital offers a wide variety of tool and place where consumers can learn … and be target at a digital marketing campaign.
+With more space for mass media, the digital master will rule the breast milk market in China.
+If the Chinese simply cannot be reached by a traditional media campaign, the pre-existing phenomenon of hyper-digitalization of Chinese consumers here will strengthen.
+Indeed, digital offers a wide variety of tools and places where consumers can learn … and be targeted at a digital marketing campaign.